 Heritage also attempts to minimize the effects of market price fluctuations for its propane supply by entering into certain financial contracts.
-In order to manage a portion of its propane price market risk, Heritage uses contracts for the forward purchase of propane, propane fixed-price supply agreements, and derivative commodity instruments such as price swap and option contracts.
+In order to manage a portion of its propane price market risk, Heritage uses contracts for the forward purchase of propane, propane fixed-price supply agreements, and in the past used derivative commodity instruments such as price swap and option contracts.
 Swap instruments are a contractual agreement to exchange obligations of money between the buyer and seller of the instruments as propane volumes during the pricing period are purchased.
 Swaps are tied to a fixed price bid by the buyer and a floating price determination for the seller based on certain indices at the end of the relevant trading period.
-Call options give the Heritage the right, but not the obligation, to buy a specified number of gallons of propane at a specified price at any time until a specified expiration date.
-Heritage enters into these financial instruments to hedge pricing on the projected propane volumes to be purchased during each of the one-month periods during the projected heating season.
+Call options give Heritage the right, but not the obligation, to buy a specified number of gallons of propane at a specified price at any time until a specified expiration date.
+Heritage entered into these financial instruments to hedge pricing on the projected propane volumes to be purchased during each of the one-month periods during the projected heating season.

-At February 28, 2003, Heritage had outstanding propane hedges (call options) for a total of 2.1 million gallons of propane.
-The fair value of the call options is based on the market price of propane.
-At February 28, 2003, the fair value of the options was \$572,000 and is recorded in accounts receivable.
+At May 31, 2003, Heritage had no outstanding propane financial contracts.
+Heritage continues to monitor propane prices and may enter into propane financial contracts in the future.
 Inherent in the portfolio from the liquids marketing activities are certain business risks, including market risk and credit risk.
 Market risk is the risk that the value of the portfolio will change, either favorably or unfavorably, in response to changing market conditions.
-Credit risk is the risk of loss from nonperformance by suppliers, customers, or financial counter parties to a contract.
+Credit risk is the risk of loss from nonperformance by suppliers, customers, or financial counter-parties to a contract.
 Heritage takes an active role in managing and controlling market and credit risk and has established control procedures, which are reviewed on an ongoing basis.
 Heritage monitors market risk through a variety of techniques, including routine reporting to senior management.
 Heritage attempts to minimize credit risk exposure through credit policies and periodic monitoring procedures.